-Your nephrostomy tube will come out from the side of your back.
-The tube will be attached to a drainage bag.
-The bag is usually worn under your clothes and is strapped to your thigh.
+Your nephrostomy tube will be at the side of your back.
+The tube is attached to a drainage bag.
+You usually wear the bag under your clothes and strap it to your thigh.
 Or you may have a bag that sticks to the skin directly over the tube.

 It is natural to feel worried about coping with a nephrostomy at home.
 With help and support, people usually get used to it.
 Here are some important things to remember: